TeemuKoivisto/prosemirror-dev-toolkit/core/NOTES.md

 # Testing with Cypress

-The screen snapshots tests will most likely fail when run in headed mode locally.
+The screen snapshots tests will most likely fail when run in headed mode locally (EDIT: apparently they've started working as I have upgraded my Cypress version).
 The first bug on this matter I encountered was that the headless version will always run in full-screen while you have to config the windowed version to use full-screen to match the screenshots.

 Yet then there was the matter of browsers - Cypress comes with Electron as the default browser which is quite similar to Chrome but has for example different outline colors (yellow).
 Causing things to break.
 Okay, I did switch both headless and headed to use Chrome but then came the random CSS mismatches after which I thought forget it, this is way too much work.